ava-labs/avalanche-docs/docs/overview/projects.md

 [Link to github](https://github.com/ava-labs/subnet-evm)

-Subnet EVM is the [Virtual Machine (VM)](../subnets/README.md#virtual-machines) that defines the Subnet Contract Chains.
-Subnet EVM is a simplified version of [Coreth VM (C-Chain)](https://github.com/ava-labs/coreth).
+Subnet-EVM is the [Virtual Machine (VM)](../subnets/README.md#virtual-machines) that defines the Subnet Contract Chains.
+Subnet-EVM is a simplified version of [Coreth VM (C-Chain)](https://github.com/ava-labs/coreth).

 Related docs